tars/tars/docs/en/options.md

 Default: `'img'`

 The name of the folder where images of the the project will be.
 Most often  this folder has different names, so the name of this directory is optional.

+#### componentsFolderName

+Type: `String`

+Default: `'components'`

+The name of the folder where components (modules for TARS 1.7.0 and below) of the the project will be.

 ## Depricated